martinmoene/PhysUnits-RT/README.md

 -----------------------
 Currently the number of extension dimensions is fixed.
 Perhaps the code can be made to work so that the number of extension dimensions can be specified via a user-defined value of `PHYS_UNITS_QUANTITY_UNIT_EXT_COUNT`.

+Allow to specify a conversion offset between two units, e.g. to make conversion between 'C and K possible (see Boost.Units).

 It may be nice if you can obtain a quantity in a unit representation of your choice, e.g. in kWh in stead of J [m+2 kg s-2].
 See G.S.
 Novak.
 [Conversion of units of measurement (PDF)](http://reference.kfupm.edu.sa/content/c/o/conversion_of_units_of_measurement__42431.pdf)".
 1 August 1997.

 ### References